aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 ## Advanced downloading using pv

-Suppose you want to see the progress of the file being downloaded, you can even control the rate of download.
-Suppose we have a large file:
+Suppose you want to see the progress of the file being downloaded, or have more control the rate of download.

+There is a relatively large file on our server called `random`.

 ```bash{outputLines: 2}
 ssh the-internet 'du -Dsh /var/tmp/random'